Nine Melbourne identities make the case for a photograph that moves them.

 Rachel Elliot Jones is also the co-founder of the curatorial and publishing platform ‘Many Many’ and occasional publication ‘House Wear’, exploring nomadic culture across art, design, architecture and writing.

 Assistant Director, Art Bank Australia

 Emma Crimmings is an award-winning documentary filmmaker and was previously Director of Gertrude Contemporary.

 Doug Hall was Director of the Queensland Art Gallery for many years, during which time he initiated the Asia Pacific Triennial, and was Australian Commissioner at the Venice Biennale in 2009 and 2011.
 Trained as an art historian, he is a critic, commentator, and a keen purveyor of visual culture.

-Laura Lantieri is a freelance curator and writer, with a penchant for photography.
-She co-curated the exhibition Lit from the Top: Sculpture through Photography at CCP in 2015.
-In her spare time, she is the Senior Gallery Assistant at ARC ONE Gallery, Melbourne, and a Board Member of the Georges Mora Fellowship.
+With a penchant for photography, Laura Lantieri has co-curated the exhibition Lit from the Top: Sculpture through Photography at CCP in 2015.
+In her spare time, she is the Gallery Manager at ARC ONE Gallery, Melbourne, and a Board Member of the Georges Mora Fellowship.